 If the fracture involves only the enamel, patients notice rough or sharp edges but are otherwise asymptomatic.
 Dental treatment to smooth the edges and improve appearance is elective.

 If dentin is exposed but not the dental pulp, patients usually exhibit sensitivity to cold air and water.
 Treatment is a mild analgesic and referral to a dentist.
 Dental treatment consists of restoration of the tooth by a composite resin (white filling) or, if the fracture is extensive, a dental crown, to cover the exposed dentin.

 If the pulp is exposed (indicated by bleeding from the tooth) or if the tooth is mobile, dental referral is urgent.
 Dental treatment usually involves a root canal.

 Root fractures and alveolar fractures are not visible, but the tooth (or several teeth) may be mobile.
 Dental referral is also urgent for stabilization by bonding an orthodontic arch wire or polyethylene line onto several adjacent teeth.

 Avulsed primary teeth are not replaced because they typically will become necrotic, then infected.
 They may also become ankylosed and thus not exfoliate, thereby interfering with the eruption of the permanent tooth.

 A partially avulsed tooth that is repositioned and stabilized quickly usually is permanently retained.
-A completely avulsed tooth may be permanently retained if replaced in the socket with minimal handling within 30 min to 1 h.
+A completely avulsed tooth may be permanently retained if replaced in the socket with minimal handling within 30 minutes to 1 hour.
 Both partial and complete avulsions usually ultimately require root canal therapy because the pulp tissue becomes necrotic.
 When replacement of the tooth is delayed, the long-term retention rate drops, and root resorption eventually occurs.
 Nevertheless, a patient may be able to use the tooth for several years.

 Tooth fracture that exposes dentin but not pulp can be treated with a filling or sometimes a dental crown.